WHAT TO DO WHEN YOU ARE IN TROUBLE AT WORK

 Q. My performance is not what it needs to be for me to feel secure in my job.
 I am in a state of constant worry about my struggle with loan processing concepts and my inability to keep up.
 What should I do before I am in trouble at work?

 Do a little research to learn what the real problem is.
 Is it a staffing shortage?
 Is it a knowledge issue?
-Don’t be fooled by industry veterans that are clueless because they rode the entire way on someone else’s coat tail.
+Don’t be fooled by industry veterans who are clueless.
+You will often find that they rode the entire way on someone else’s coat tail.
 Is it a communication issue?
 Is your employer in hot water with a lender or out of compliance with state regulations?
 Is it a technology or customer service issue?
-Once you identify the real issue, you can move confidently choose to move forward with the company or start a new job search.
+Once you identify the real issue, you can move forward within the company confidently or start a new job search.

 If you want to stay, get help immediately!
 Open up the dialogue with your peers and managers to determine what (if anything) is already being done to improve conditions at work.
-Often times, things can be adjusted to give you the help you need.
+Often times, things can be modified to give you the help you need.
 This is often the case with many of our course participants.
-When we encounter them, they are being given the opportunity to get up to speed with loan processing utilizing our loan processing training resources.
+When meet them at a time when they are being given the opportunity to get up to speed with loan processing utilizing our loan processing training resources.

 Check out our website for more complimentary loan processing career tips and tools.
 For tips on analyzing paystubs, credit, title reports and other loan file documents, join us for our Loan Processing Solutions class.
 Visit our website to learn more.
 Be sure to subscribe to our YouTube channel at http://www.youtube.com/user/MortgageTraining and connect with us on Facebook.